 Lump-Sum Withdrawal (refunding your pension)

-- Those who have paid National Pension premiums for at least six months
+2. Those who have paid National Pension premiums for six months or longer.

-- Those who have never had the right to receive pension payments (including disability allowance)
+4. Those who never had the right to receive pension payments (including disability allowance).

 Japan Pension Service